 Next destination was Bisnakandi.
 To explore the beauty of Bisnakandi you must have to hire engine boat, distance is long, it took almost 1.30 hours.
-The best part about this destination is the beautiful Piyain River and the natural view.
+The best part of this destination is the beautiful Piyain River and the natural view.
 I loved the clear water, rolling stones, and Khasi hills views at Bisnakandi.

-At the evening after returning from Bisnakandi I left for Jaintia Hill Resort in Jaintiapur.
+In the evening after returning from Bisnakandi I left for Jaintia Hill Resort in Jaintiapur.
 I stayed 2 nights here.
 This resort is so close to the Indian border (Tamabil) and Jaflong is very near from this resort.
 But this resort not having any standard room services or facilities (no phone, TV, wi-fi), according to the price range.
 Huh!

 Jaintia Hill Resort

 - To save time and distances you can enjoy the view of the waterfall in Panthumai by boat while visiting Bisnakandi.
 You can hire boat directly for Bisnakandi to Panthumai.